Return to Nim's Island: Production

-The film was filmed in Australia.
-The film was produced by Walden Media and Arc Entertainment in the Walden Family Theater film series on the Hallmark Channel.
-The film premiered on 15 March 2013, followed by the DVD release at Walmart on 19 March.
-It was release in movie theatres in Australia on 4 April 2013.
+The film was shot in the Gold Coast, Australia.
+It was produced by Walden Media and Arc Entertainment in the Walden Family Theater film series on the Hallmark Channel.
+Return To Nim's Island premiered on 15 March 2013, followed by the DVD release at Walmart on 19 March.
+It was released in movie theatres in Australia on 4 April 2013.

+Reception

+Jim Schembri of 3AW rated it 3 out of 5 and wrote: "This message-driven film is perfectly fine for kids around 10, though it is a little light on humour.
+Adults accompanying said kids, though, are strongly advised not to think too hard as the predictable tale unfolds."